Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Abstract

 \section{Abstract}

-Parameter-efficient tuning (PET) methods can effectively drive extremely large pre-trained language models (PLMs) by only training minimal parameters.
-Different \PET methods utilize different manually designed modules.
-In a small PLM, there are usually noticeable performance differences among \PET methods.
-Nevertheless, when a PLM's scale grows up to tens of billions of parameters, all \PET methods achieve almost the same performance and even perform on par with the full-parameter fine-tuning method.
-Hence, we hypothesize that model scaling can mitigate the design differences (the module structures and the number of trainable parameters) among \PET methods.
-To study this hypothesis, we introduce a more flexible \PET method – arbitrary \PET (\APET) method – to be compatible with arbitrary module structures and any number of trainable parameters.
-Then, we experiment on $11$ NLP tasks of $5$ types and $2$ representative PLMs.
-From our investigations, we find that the model scaling (1) mitigates the effects of the arbitrary module structure on the performance of tuning methods, and (2) enables the tuning methods to optimize fewer parameters to achieve the full-parameter fine-tuning performance.
-Intriguingly, we also observe that all tuning methods require almost the same number of trainable parameters to drive PLMs.
-We discuss this phenomenon and the above two findings collectively from optimization perspectives to fathom the mechanisms behind them.
-These conclusions not only demonstrate the positive impact of model scaling on tuning methods but disclose its mechanisms, which help us design more effective and efficient tuning methods on larger-scale PLMs.
+Parameter-efficient tuning (\PET) methods can effectively drive extremely large pre-trained language models (PLMs) by training only minimal parameters.
+Different \PET methods utilize different manually designed tunable modules.
+In small PLMs, there are usually noticeable performance differences among \PET methods.
+Nevertheless, as the model scale increases, the performance differences become marginal.
+Hence, we hypothesize that model scaling mitigates the impact of design differences on \PET methods.
+To investigate this hypothesis, we introduce a more flexible \PET method called Arbitrary \PET (\APET) method.
+The \APET method is compatible with a tunable module, which consists of any number of parameters distributed in arbitrary positions.
+Then, we utilize it and conduct experiments on $11$ NLP tasks across $3$ representative PLMs.
+Our investigations reveal that model scaling (1) mitigates the effects of the positions of tunable parameters on performance, and (2) enables tuning methods to achieve performance comparable to full-parameter fine-tuning by optimizing fewer tunable parameters.
+Intriguingly, we also observe that tuning methods optimize the similar number of tunable parameters to exceed random guess performance on different tasks.
+We collectively discuss this phenomenon and the two aforementioned findings from an optimization perspective to understand the underlying mechanisms.
+These conclusions enhance our understanding of the impact of model scaling on \PET and assist in designing more effective and efficient \PET methods for PLMs of different scales.
+The source code can be obtained from this GitHub repository: \url{https://github.com/yushengsu-thu/PET_Scaling}.